 - The size of the beads matters far less than the color The Purple represents justice, the Green symbolizes faith and the Gold exemplifies power.

-Thank you to all the bloggers who submitted recipes and participated in the Mardi Gras Round up and a special thank you for letting me use their photos to make this round-up that much yummier!!
+Thank you to all the bloggers who submitted recipes and participated in the Mardi Gras Recipe Collection and a special thank you for letting me use their photos to make this round-up that much yummier!!

 I do my best to teach my kids that there is always room to learn.
 Throwing a theme-based party or day is one of those opportunities to learn while having fun.
 Celebrate and learn others’ traditions and reasoning is something I hope you enjoy as much as I do.